brandonmcconnell/render-hooks/README.md

 Below is a **minimal, practical snippet for every built-in hook**.
-Each header lists the **minimum React (or React-DOM) version** required—if your project uses an older version, that hook simply won’t appear in the helpers object.
+Each header lists the **minimum React (or React-DOM) version** required—if your project uses an older version, that hook simply won't appear in the helpers object.

 > All snippets assume